 2 T flour

-Chop the dates fine and put in a saucepan with the cold water, sugar and salt.
-Heat to boiling and simmer until dates are tender, about 15 minutes.
+Chop the dates fine and put them in a saucepan with the cold water, sugar and salt.
+Heat to boiling and simmer until dates are tender, about fifteen minutes.
 Stir frequently.
-Mix the flour in 1/4 cup cold water and stir into the dates.
+Mix the flour in a quarter cup cold water and stir into the dates.
 Simmer another five minutes, stirring frequently.
 Remove from heat and cool before using as filling.

 INGREDIENTS FOR COOKIE DOUGH: